pedrobarrostech/angular2-mean-stack/README.md

 ## Running end-to-end tests (to do yet)
 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Further help
-To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ### Author
 * [Pedro Barros](https://github.com/pedrobarrostech)